 - Smooth surface finish

-- Faster lead time than with traditional manufacturing (great for rapid prototyping)
+- Faster lead time than traditional manufacturing (great for rapid prototyping)

-- Large volume productions are inadvisable (costly and time-consuming)
+- Large volume productions are not viable (costly and time-consuming)

 The Printing Process

 As it is an additive manufacturing technology, PolyJet first requires your digital design to be split into thin cross-sectional slices by the printer’s control software.
 These slices are the layers that the PolyJet 3D printer will use to guide the print head and accurately construct your part in physical form.
 Layers are recreated on a build platform with PolyJet’s photopolymers, which are curable via UV light.

 In order to print one layer, the PolyJet print head, which is made up of a grid of hundreds of holes, will deposit the material in droplet form onto the build platform in the shape of the first layer.
 This is commonly referred to as material jetting.
 For optimal printing control and accuracy, the liquid photopolymers are heated within the printer to achieve the desired viscosity before jetting.
 Once the material has been deposited onto the build platform, a UV light is passed over the build tray.
 This light cures the material, causing it to solidify as a chemical bond forms between the molecules.
 The build platform will then lower one layer height, and the process will begin again so that the layers are built one on top of the other until the part is complete.